nest-desktop/nest-desktop/docs/user/setup.rst

 NEST Simulator cannot be installed via pip (`maybe soon <https://github.com/nest/nest-simulator/pull/2073>`__).
 Therefore, we need to install it in another way.

-1. (For advanced user) Install NEST Simulator:
+1. Install NEST Simulator (SKIP THIS STEP IF YOU HAVE NEST 3 INSTALLED.):

-Since NEST 3, the API Server is already implemented in NEST Simulator.
-Skip this step when the appropriate NEST Simulator (3.0 or higher) is already installed on your computer.

 Read the full installation guide of NEST Simulator `here <https://nest-simulator.readthedocs.io/en/latest/installation/index.html>`__.

+We highly recommend installing NEST 3.
+With NEST 3, the API server (i.e., NEST Server) is already implemented.

 2. Install the dependencies for the API Server of NEST Simulator: